JoshHallRVA/Group-Project-3/README.md

 <strong>JSON</strong> - Communication between servers, relational databases, and front-end rendering relies heavily on the constructing and parsing of JSON objects.

-<strong>Handlebar</strong> - Garage Sailor is held together by a Handlebars framework that was carefully crafted to suit the needs of an interactive experience necessary to make Garage Sailor a reality.
+<strong>Handlebars</strong> - Garage Sailor is held together by a Handlebars framework that was carefully crafted to suit the needs of an interactive experience necessary to make Garage Sailor a reality.

 <strong>Heroku</strong> - Garage Sailor is now accessible from anywhere in the universe that has access to the world wide web thanks to the Heroku cloud platform and their willingness to aid developers by allowing for free and easy app deployment.

 <strong>JawsDb</strong> - All the data needed to deliver the experience to the Garage Sailor is housed inside of JawsDb.

-<strong>MySQL</strong> - All data creation and manipulation takes place using the MySQL dialect
+<strong>MySQL</strong> - All data creation and manipulation takes place using the MySQL dialect.

 <strong>Sequelize</strong> - Connections, data handling and delivery, and database management is handled using the Sequelize library.